lupyuen/lupyuen.github.io/src/touch.md

 _Why would I2C Logging affect the fetching of Touch Data over I2C?_

 We're not sure.
 This could be due to an __I2C Timing Issue__ or a __Race Condition__.

+Or perhaps our __I2C Read is done too soon__ after the Touch Interrupt, and we need to wait a while?

 (We might probe the I2C Bus with a Logic Analyser and learn more)